Lameguy64/PSn00bSDK/README.md

 ### Linux and Unix-likes:
-1. Install gcc, make, texinfo, git and development packages of mpfr, mpc, gmp, isl and tinyxml2 libraries.
+1. Install gcc, make, texinfo, git and development packages of mpfr, mpc, gmp, isl and tinyxml2 libraries for your distro.
 2. Build and install the GNU GCC toolchain targeting mipsel-unknown-elf (see toolchain.txt for details).
-Update your PATH environment variable to include the bin directory of the toolchain and make sure they can be accessed from any directory.
+Export a variable named `PSN00BSDK_TC` containing a path to the installed toolchain's base directory.
+Also export a `GCC_VERSION` variable if you're using a version of GCC other than 7.4.0.
 3. Clone from PSn00bSDK source with
    `git clone https://github.com/lameguy64/psn00bsdk`
 4. Enter tools directory and run `make`, then `make install` to consolidate the tools to a bin directory.
-Add this directory to your PATH variable and make sure `elf2x` is accessible from any directory.
+Add this directory to your PATH variable and make sure `elf2x` and `lzpack` (required for n00bDEMO) is accessible from any directory.
 5. Enter the libpsn00b directory and run `make`.
-You may need to edit the `common.mk` file to correspond with the GCC version you're using.
 6. Compile the example programs to test if the SDK is set up correctly.
-   Update directory paths in `sdk-common.mk` when necessary.

 ## Examples